microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     **MessageId** *(string)*
         The name of the message being posted.
     **SendTime** *(long)*
-        The time the message was sent, in Unix time (milliseconds since midnight 1 January 1970 UTC).
+        The time the message was sent, expressed as milliseconds since midnight 1 January 1970 UTC.

+        ..  tip:: You can get this value in most modern browsers using the ``Date.now()`` method in JavaScript.

     **Values** *(JSON-formatted object)*
         The data associated with the message.
 This varies per message.